Moreault/Eloquentest/README.md

 public void EnsureConsistentHashCode() => Ensure.ConsistentHashCode<YourType>();
 ```

+### Customizations
+Eloquentest comes with a few customizations and specimen builders for base .NET types that AutoFixture does not support by default such as :

+* System.Version
+* System.IFormatProvider
+* System.Collections.Immutable.ImmutableList<T>
+* System.Collections.Generic.Stack<T>

+As long as you use `Tester` as a base class for your tests, these customizations will be automatically applied to your `Fixture` instance.

 ### Setup
 It works right out of the box if you already use AutoInject in your regular code.